Created: November 29, 2025 • Last Updated: June 10, 2026 • Version: 1.4

 Overview

-A "Prosumer" grade network infrastructure delivering enterprise-level reliability and low latency for a Work-From-Home Software Engineer, while maintaining ease of use for family via the Google Nest ecosystem.
+A "Prosumer" grade network infrastructure delivering enterprise-level reliability and low latency for a Work-From-Home Software Engineer, while staying effortless for family through simple, unified Wi-Fi (one SSID and password; nobody touches the router).
+Built on a UniFi gateway and access points for real VLAN segmentation, Wi-Fi channel control, and telemetry into Home Assistant.
 Supports high-bandwidth 4K multimedia streaming, continuous surveillance, and telemetry across a 2-acre property including a 1000ft wireless bridge to a detached driveway gate.

 Project Documentation